TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw_early_ethernet.md

 ## SW modifications

 - We need to disable Enet Logs and recompiler the enet-cpsw library.
-- To do so, remove the ENABLE_ENET_LOG define from mcu_plus_sdk/source/networking/enet/.project/project_am263x_cpsw.js file and run gen-build by below command:
+- To do so, remove the ENABLE_ENET_LOG define from mcu_plus_sdk/source/networking/enet/makefile.cpsw.am263x.r5f.ti-arm-clang makefile.
-    - make gen-buildfiles DEVICE=am263x
-- Recompile the enet-cpsw library post the gen-build command.
+- Recompile the enet-cpsw library.

 # Tips to minimize link up time for Ethernet applications